-The bq2010 measures the voltage differential between the SR and $V{\rm SS}$ pins. $V{\rm OS}$ (the offset voltage at the SR pin) is greatly affected by PC board layout.
+The bq2012 measures the voltage differential between the SR and $V{\rm SS}$ pins. $V{\rm OS}$ (the offset voltage at the SR pin) is greatly affected by PC board layout.
 For optimal results, the PC board layout should follow the strict rule of a single-point ground return.
 Sharing high-current ground with small signal ground causes undesirable noise on the small signal nodes.
 Additionally:

 - The capacitors (SB and V{CC}) should be placed as close as possible to the SB and V{CC} pins, respectively, and their paths to V{SS} should be as short as possible.
-A high-quality ceramic capacitor of 0.1μf is recommended for V{CC} . - The sense resistor capacitor should be placed as close as possible to the SR pin. - The sense resistor (R{SNS}) should be as close as possible to the bq2010.
+A high-quality ceramic capacitor of 0.1 μ f is recommended for V{CC} . - The sense resistor (R_S) should be as close as possible to the bq2012. - The R-C on the SR pin should be located as close as possible to the SR pin.
+The maximum R should not exceed 100K.